 Sherlock Holmes Vs. Jack the Ripper

 One was the best detective of his day.
-The other was a serial killer who was never caught.
+The other was an elusive serial killer.
 So why didn’t Holmes catch the Ripper?
 Only don’t say ‘because Holmes wasn’t a real person.’

 LONDON — If Sherlock Holmes was such a smart detective, why was he not put on the case of Jack the Ripper?
 It’s a reasonable question.
 After all, Sherlock made his first appearance in 1887 and the Ripper’s killing rampage took place between August and November 1888.
 With all other sleuths failing to catch the beast, why not call in the world’s greatest forensic mind?

 Of course, you could protest that Sherlock did not really exist and the Ripper did.
 But Sir Arthur Conan Doyle, the mind behind Sherlock, was real enough and he—like his creation—inhabited the feverish world of late Victorian London.
 He would have followed the series of eviscerating murders in the sulfurous alleys of East London as they were reported in the press.